gradle/develocity-actions/README.md

 The _capture_ can be _enabled_/_disabled_ separately:
 - `capture-unpublished-build-scans`: to disable unpublished Build Scan® capture
 - `capture-build-scan-links`: to disable Build Scan® link capture

-The process is handled by a [Maven extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) `maven-build-scan-capture-extension.jar` which is running during each Maven invocation.
-The extension is automatically registered by configuring the environment `MAVEN_OPTS=-Dmaven.ext.classpath=<PATH_TO_EXTENSION>`.

-> [!NOTE]
-> If `MAVEN_OPTS` environment variable is set in the step invoking the `mvn` command, the extension won't be registered.
-Make sure to use `MAVEN_OPTS: ${{ env.MAVEN_OPTS }} <EXTRA_PARAMETERS>` construction to append the extra parameters and have the extension registered.

 The captured files are added as workflow artifact (one artifact per job).